Safety & Security While Traveling

 - Dress inconspicuously and avoid ostentatious displays of wealth.
 Try to blend in with the local population.

-In the event of a terrorist attack in your host city, your program instructor, working closely with Duke personnel, local police, U.S. government personnel, and local support staff, will develop and institute all necessary security measures.
+In the event of a terrorist attack in your host city, your faculty leaders, working closely with Duke personnel, local police, U.S. government personnel, and local support staff, will develop and institute all necessary security measures.
 As indicated above, you must follow all directives from local authorities and program staff during or following such events.